 Easy Chicken Recipes

-My Grandmother was an incredible cook who could fill the dinner table with good things to eat even in hard times during the depression.
-She knew how to take ordinary ingredients and turn them into a nutritious low-cost meal.
-When we lived at her house in the late fifties, she cooked a lot of different economical meals but my favorite was always her mouth-watering chicken and rice.
-This dish can be made in about twenty minutes using only one pan.
+My Grandmother was an incredible cook who could fill the dinner table with good things to eat on a budget.
+She took ordinary ingredients and turned them into a nutritious, low-cost meal.
+My favorite dish was always her hearty chicken and rice.
+This dish can be made in about twenty minutes in one pan.
 It satisfies like only comfort food can.
-At my house, we serve this for dinner often.

-This simple dish is easy, quick and inexpensive and can be turned into a number of different meals by adding a few basic ingredients.
+Chicken and rice is easy to prepare and inexpensive.
+It can be turned into a number of different meals by adding different ingredients.
 I like to stir in chopped broccoli, a can of mushroom soup and a dash of milk and spices, then, pour it into a casserole dish to bake.
 Top the mixture with shredded cheese, some crumbled up Ritz crackers with bits of butter on top and it becomes a hearty dinner, warm and fragrant out of the oven.
 At social gatherings and church dinners, this dish has always been a favorite.

 Cooking Directions - Pan Fried Chicken

-For economy, I usually purchase the store brand of frozen skinless boneless chicken breasts.
-Each chicken breast is individually frozen making it easy to cook just the amount needed at the moment.
-If the pieces should get stuck together, just bang the package on a sturdy surface and the pieces will separate.
+For economy, I purchase the store brand frozen, skinless boneless chicken breasts.
+Each chicken breast is individually frozen making it easy to cook just the right amount needed.

 I like to rinse off the ice coating from the frozen chicken, although, experts question the practice of rinsing meat before it is cooked.
 Place each breast on a paper towel to drain.
 Season with your favorite spices like seasoned salt, black pepper, paprika and garlic powder.
 To add some heat, sprinkle a few crushed peppers on top.

-Heat about one to two tablespoons of olive oil in a stick free skillet.
+Heat about one to two tablespoons of olive oil in a non-stick skillet or use a cast iron frying pan for crispier results.
 Place the chicken in the heated pan, seasoned side down.
 Season the other side of the chicken once it's in the pan.

 Now is a good time to put the rice on to cook.